Mohammadbinshahid/Team4_Capstone_Project/README.md

 * Weather widgets that provide the current weather conditions and a 5-day forecast.

 For future development, we hope to add the following features:
+* Convert the website to a Progressive Web Application so that users can use our application - both online and offline - like a native application on their mobile device;
-* Create Android and iOS applications that leverage our data API endpoint;
+* Create Android and iOS applications that expand our native application's capabilities (by leveraging mobile devices' native APIs);
 * [Coming Soon]

 _____